RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 **Note**: Using this method, compiled programs will not be cataloged.

 For UniData, different flavors are supported.
 Right-click in the file you want to compile then select "Compile BASIC programs".
-It will read the language value from the basic.mvbasic.json file, with the value set to: "ud_compile_flavor".
-[Please see this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)
+The language value from the basic.mvbasic.json file si read with the value set to: "ud_compile_flavor".
+[See this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)

 ![](../img/compile_from_context.png)

 ### From a file explorer

-Select one or more files, then right click the file(s) and select "Compile selected BASIC programs".
+Select one or more files, then right-click the file(s) and select "Compile selected BASIC programs".

 ![](../img/compile_from_explorer.png)